SGDInstitute/apollo/content/collections/pages/sgdinstitute/2023-fireside-chat-chasten-buttigieg.md

         content:
           -
             type: text
-            text: "The Midwest Institute for Sexuality and Gender Diversity and the University of Michigan's Gerald R. Ford School of Public Policy are proud to support a student-led initiative concluding this year’s Out Week and hosted by Out For Business and Out in Public: a fireside chat with "
+            text: "The Midwest Institute for Sexuality and Gender Diversity and the University of Michigan's Gerald R. Ford School of Public Policy are proud to support a student-led initiative concluding this year’s Out Week, hosted by Out For Business and Out in Public: a fireside chat with "
           -
             type: text
             marks: